solipsis-project/solipsis-project.github.io/_pages/about.md

 ###### What tech stack are you using for this site / who made this theme?

-This site uses [Jekyll](https://jekyllrb.com/) to generate the webpages, and the [Reverie](https://github.com/amitmerchant1990/reverie) Jekyll theme.
+This site uses [Jekyll](https://jekyllrb.com/) to generate the webpages, and the [Reverie](https://github.com/amitmerchant1990/reverie) Jekyll theme by [amitmerchant1990](https://github.com/amitmerchant1990/).
 It's hosted on GitHub pages.

 ###### Who are you?